Looking After Your Mental Health As A Freelancer

 Managing Your Mental Health Whilst Freelancing

-- Start by giving yourself a “working day” where you allocate times to work, say 9am – 5pm and make sure you shut your laptop down at the end of your ‘working day’ to give your brain some rest.
+- Start by giving yourself a “working day” where you allocate times to work, say 9am – 5pm and make sure you shut your laptop down at the end of your ‘working day’.

 Freelancing can be isolating at times, so making sure you have a support system that you can call on is vital.
 An online community, family, friends, or even working within a shared office space to get a better sense of community could all be a solution.
 Finding a way to connect however that may be is vital.
 Here at TCC, we like to see ourselves as your team so if you want, you can consider us as your work colleagues, and if you need support or advice please never hesitate to call us, or pop in for a cuppa!